melihkizmaz/microservice-telegram-bot-notifier/README.md

 ## Running the app

-Please fill in the sample environments in the env.examle file before starting the application.
-Enter a link to BASE_URL environment that your localhost's telegram api can reach.
+Please fill in the sample environments in the env.example file and rename the file to .env before starting the application Enter a link to BASE_URL environment that your localhost's telegram api can reach.
 You can use [<ins>Ngrok</ins>](https://ngrok.com/) for this.

 ```bash